Are Eos Energy Enterprises Inc. (NASDAQ:EOSE) shares too expensive at this price? - The Dwinnex

 Ratios:

-To gain a deeper understanding of EOSE’s stock, we examine its different ratios.
+For a deeper understanding of Eos Energy Enterprises Inc.’s stock, let’s take a closer look at its various ratios.
 For the most recent quarter (mrq), Quick Ratio is recorded 0.80 and its Current Ratio is at 1.00.

 Upgrades & Downgrades